-- Genshin Impact, developed by miHoYo, isn’t just inspired by The Legend of Zelda: Breath of the Wild – it’s a shameless F2P rip-off
+- Genshin Impact, released by Chinese developer miHoYo, isn’t just inspired by The Legend of Zelda: Breath of the Wild – it’s a shameless F2P rip-off

 - miHoYo addressed pretty much all of the underlying issues with BotW and threw in online co-op

 - The amount of detail put into Genshin’s mechanics and lore is impressive, and the music and visuals are exceptional

 - While this is a gacha game, it’s fairly generous with the free stuff; however, gacha rates are low (0.6% for a five-star character/item, or 1.6% with the guarantee mechanic)

 - Highly recommended if you enjoyed BotW or were interested in exploring an open-world RPG, but I’d recommend Genshin Impact to anyone – it’s free after all